Mayo Clinic Care Network Content

 Some common possible side effects include:

-• Drowsiness
+• Drowsiness.

-• Blurred vision
+• Blurred vision.

-• Constipation
+• Constipation.

-• Dry mouth
+• Dry mouth.

-• Drop in blood pressure when moving from sitting to standing, which can cause lightheadedness
+• Drop in blood pressure when moving from sitting to standing, which can cause lightheadedness.

 Other possible side effects include:

-• Weight loss
+• Weight loss.

-• Increased appetite leading to weight gain
+• Urges to eat more, leading to weight gain.

 Generally speaking:

-• Amitriptyline, doxepin, imipramine and trimipramine are more likely to cause weight gain than other tricyclic antidepressants are.
+• Amitriptyline, clomipramine, doxepin, imipramine and trimipramine are more likely to cause weight gain than other tricyclic antidepressants are.